 - Understand the dynamics that prevent the teams from succeeding as well as they could.

 We do all of these at the Influential Agile Leader.
-I invite you to join us this year, in Boston or London.
+I invite you to join us this year.